RitmanSA/hw_2711/README.md

-max.py finds maximum in array
+max.py finds minimum in array, input from keyboard added